LaiAnTan/Monash-FIT1008/week11/heap/heap.md

 - heap-ordered: Each child is smaller than (or equal to) its parent

+## Types of heaps

+- min heap: minimum at the root of the binary tree
+- max heap: maximum at the root of the binary tree

 ## Implementations

 - Binary Tree (complex, extra memory needed)